ctorney/terminal-image.nvim/README.md

 ## terminal-image.nvim

 Experimental plugin for showing images in neovim terminals using snacks image.
+Hopefully this plugin will be redundant once [#30889](https://github.com/neovim/neovim/issues/30889) is implemented.

 **Note: This plugin relies on [snacks image](https://github.com/folke/snacks.nvim/blob/main/docs/image.md) to display images in neovim terminals.
 If you can't see images with snacks then this definitely won't work.**